 Welcome to the Greater Metro Conference Coaches' Resource page.
 We hope you will find many useful resources regarding not only the Greater Metro Conference, but high school athletics.
-Please look on the left-hand column for additional links.
+Please look above for additional links.
 There are several important reminders and policies listed on this page.

 With Great Enthusiasm!

 Good sportsmanship, ethical behavior, and integrity are important aspects of the educational process that should be emphasized at all levels of high school athletics.
 An awareness is expected of how an individual's behavior impacts others, positively as well as negatively.
 Good sportsmanship is defined by the Greater Metro Conference as an understanding of others, a commitment to fair play, ethical behavior, and integrity.
 These are all quantities to be passed on to our students.
 The GMC is not a just a device organized to permit a team to win a championship or to promote an intense rivalry, but an association formed for the purpose of making possible individual development though interscholastic competition.
 There are greater values at stake than winning games and championships at this important part in our students' lives.